Symbolizes the way out of the endless cycle of life and death and suffering - Samsara

 On top of the ring, there is the Dharma Wheel Symbol.
 The circle, the round shape of the wheel, represents the perfection of the Dharma, the Buddha's teaching.
 The rim of the wheel represents meditative concentration and mindfulness, which hold practice together.
 The hub represents moral discipline.
 The three swirls seen on the hub are said to represent the Three Treasures or Three Jewels -- Buddha, Dharma, and Sangha.
 They also represent joy.
 The spokes represent the Eightfold Path.

 The Lotus Flower on both sides of the ring is a powerful symbol in Buddhism.
 It grows in muddy water and it is rising and blooming above the murk to achieve enlightenment.
 It resembles the purifying of the spirit which is born into murkiness.
 The Lotus Flower represents one symbol of fortune in Buddhism.

-A white Lotus Flower which will be symbolized in a silver ring refers to purity of the mind and the spirit.
-In the gold version of the ring the gold Lotus Flower represents all achievement of all enlightenment, especially in the Buddha.
+A white Lotus Flower which will be symbolized in a silver ring refers to the purity of the mind and the spirit.
+In the gold version of the ring, the gold Lotus Flower represents all achievement of all enlightenment, especially in the Buddha.

 The stage of growth of the Lotus Flower represents different stages of enlightenment.
 A closed Lotus Flower represents the time before a Buddhist follower found Buddha or enlightenment.
 A Lotus Flower fully bloomed and open represents full enlightenment and self-awareness.